 - Assist with centralized Residence Hall Regulation review and case assignments.

 - Assume leadership for functional areas such as housing assignments, staff selection and training, equity and inclusion programming, leadership development, etc.

 - Assume additional responsibilities as assigned by supervisor or other members of the Residence Life & Housing leadership team.

-- Master Degree and one year of experience working with college students.
+- Master's Degree required, and one year of experience working with college students or, two years of graduate experience working with college students.

 - Familiarity with college student learning and development theories.

-- Commitment to and knowledge of multicultural and diversity issues.
+- Commitment to and knowledge of diversity, equity, and inclusion

 - Ability to work effectively with a wide range of constituencies in a diverse community.